-- See "What is the most important information I should know about FINTEPLA?" - serotonin syndrome.
-Serotonin syndrome is a life-threatening problem that can happen in people taking FINTEPLA, especially if FINTEPLA is taken with certain other medicines to include: - o anti-depressant medicines called SSRIs, SNRIs, TCAs, and MAOIs - St. John's Wort o tryptophan dextromethorphan o lithium tramadol antipsychotics
+- See "What is the most important information I should know about FINTEPLA?" . - serotonin syndrome.
+Serotonin syndrome is a life-threatening problem that can happen in people taking FINTEPLA, especially if FINTEPLA is taken with certain other medicines to include:

+anti-depressant medicines called SSRIs, SNRIs, TCAs, and MAOIs 0

+- o tryptophan

+- o lithium

+- o antipsychotics